 Paragraph A.2.1 of the Corporate Governance Code stipulates that the roles of chairman and chief executive should be separate and should not be performed by the same individual.
 Mr. Chung is the chairman of the Board and the chief executive officer of our Company.
 Considering that Mr. Chung has been operating and managing the business of our Group since 1996, the Board believes that it is in the best interest of our Group to have Mr. Chung taking up both roles for effective management and business development.
 Therefore the Board considers that the deviation from paragraph A.2.1 of the Corporate Governance Code is appropriate in such circumstance.
-Our Company's corporate governance practices are based on principles and code provisions as set out in the Corporate Governance Code.
+Our Company's corporate governance Governance Code.
 Except for the deviation from paragraph A.2.1 of the Corporate Governance Code, the Company's corporate governance practices have complied with the Corporate Governance Code.